|This guide was created to assist businesses that provide lodging the ability

 - Transient lodging charges

-- Charges for meeting rooms
+- Charges for meeting rooms and banquet rooms

 - Charges for telephone calls (long distance and local)